Where I list all of the examples found in the examples folder for easy reference.

 Demonstrates replacing analogRead() with the serialRead() function so that it is easier to debug a program.
 The function serialRead() provides the capability of using the serial port instead of an analog device.

-Demonstrates how to use ticks_ro() for measuring execution times.
+Demonstrates how to use ticks() and ticks_ro() for measuring execution times.
 The Uno runs at 16MHz resulting in a 62.5nsec clock cycle, and ticks() rolls over every 65,535 times or 4.096ms.
-This example demonstrates it’s accuracy.
+This example allows you to check it’s accuracy.
+Note: ticks() and ticks_ro() replaces micros().
+Dividing the number of ticks by 16 gets you 1 microsecond, which is the same as shifting to the right, 4 times.
+So n usecs = (ticks() » 4).

 Demonstrates using Tiny Mersenne Twister pseudo-random number generator (PRNG), instead of the typical function, rand().
 The Tiny Mersenne Twister is thought to be of much higher quality randomness than the rand() function.